omnius45467/geekwise-alexa-course/src/app/markdown/day_2/description_day_2.md

 * Small command line application(Create, Update, Delete)
+* The Headless Browser
+* Sessions
+  * How to use sessions to store data
+* Requests & Responses
+  * Using requests to submit session data and wait for a responses
 * Artificial Intelligence
   * Making a Small Command Line Neural Network
   * Introduction to the math